Dipjyoti-Karmakar/Dipjyoti-Karmakar/README.md

 **Key Findings**
 - 🎯 Male, 26-35, City B = highest individual revenue segment
 - 🏙️ City B leads total sales volume across all city categories
-- 🚫 Marital status: statistically insignificant, remove from targeting models
+- 🚫 Marital status: statistically insignificant — remove from targeting models, reallocate that budget
 - 📈 Residents of 1-2 years show the highest per-transaction spend

 ---

 ### 02 · Retail Sales & Customer Analytics Database System

-> 🗃️ **A business that takes too long to answer basic questions about its top customers has a data structure problem.
-This project started with no schema and no existing model.**
+> 🗃️ **$6.96M in revenue, 400 orders, and no database.
+Every question about top customers or stock levels required manual spreadsheet work.
+This project fixed that.**
 >
 > The goal was to build a normalized relational database, write queries that answer real business questions, and output clean datasets that feed directly into BI tools.